Home

-Why Medicaid Programs Should Cover MART for Asthma
+A Call for Medicaid Programs to Cover SMART for Asthma

-Maintenance and Reliever Therapy (MART) is a guideline-recommended treatment strategy for moderate-to-severe asthma that uses a single budesonide-formoterol inhaler for both daily (maintenance) and as-needed (reliever) use.
-This evidence-based treatment strategy reduces the risk patients will experience a severe asthma attack by about one-third, yet remains underused.
+Single Maintenance and Reliever Therapy (SMART) is the guideline-recommended treatment for moderate-to-severe asthma.
+It uses a single budesonide-formoterol inhaler for both daily (maintenance) and as-needed (reliever) use.
+Using SMART lowers the risk of severe asthma attacks by about one-third.

 Asthma facts